triton-inference-server/tutorials/Quick_Deploy/ONNX/README.md

 ```
 client = httpclient.InferenceServerClient(url="localhost:8000")
 ```
-Secondly, we specify the names of the input and output layer(s) of our model.
+Secondly, we specify the names of the input and output layer(s) of our model as well as describe the shape and datatype of the expected input.
 ```
 inputs = httpclient.InferInput("input", transformed_img.shape, datatype="FP32")
 inputs.set_data_from_numpy(transformed_img, binary_data=True)